 Are you leveraging the wealth of information available online to gather more information about customers, prospective buyers and purchasing patterns?
 If not, you should.
 I used to just say go to www.google.com/alerts to create an alert for each company or behavior and select the frequency for notifications you want to receive, but as Google alerts became unreliable over the past few years, I now recommend using either Mention and/or Talkwalker Alerts as well.
 Both of these Google alert alternatives do a much better job of monitoring social media networks and obscure blogs.

 Whichever alert service(s) you're using, preview results to be sure your search parameters are set correctly.
 If your prospect is a publicly traded company or a small business active in their local community, you will quickly learn about their new initiatives, interests and activities.
-If you are trying to monitor the behavior of tech buyers, for example, a Google Alert will let you know whenever new research is published.
+If you are trying to monitor the behavior of B2B tech buyers or consumers who are in the sandwich generation, for example, a Google Alert will let you know whenever new research is published.